 My greenhouse was a mess and I wanted to prepare for the upcoming spring.
 The Texas style winter, with a few days of freezing temperatures, left the plants inside my greenhouse with a lot of dead leaves.
 In fact, I felt that I lost most of my plants.
 There was still a bushel of herbs I tied together and hung in the greenhouse at the end of the summer to dry.
 It had dried nicely.

-As I began chopping, clipping, and cutting to get through all the dead leaves I couldn’t help but notice that clearing my greenhouse was like clearing my life.
+As I began chopping, clipping, and cutting to get through all the dead leaves I could not help but notice that clearing my greenhouse was like clearing my life.
 There was no reason to cling to them any longer because the beauty of the leaves had faded.
 Dried, withered, and dead they no longer served me.
 What they became was something that was taking up extra space in such a way that nothing new and fresh would be able to grow.
 So I chopped, clipped and cut harder.

 When I was finally able to clear through enough debris, I realized that many of the plants I believed were lost had new sprouts coming up from the soil.
 They were trapped by the dead leaves and struggling to reach sunlight.
 Now that the blockage is clear, new little opportunities can really take root and grow.